NicoBeCodin/top_matrix_product/lab3/matrix-product/rapport.md

 ---

-## Conclusion

-The redesigned blocked matrix multiplication kernel, which uses a 2D MDRangePolicy for tiling the work and local buffering to compute each block, demonstrates improved performance by significantly enhancing spatial and temporal locality.
-Specifically:

-- **Local Buffering:**
-  The use of a local array (`local_C`) for each block minimizes global memory accesses and effectively reuses loaded data, leading to very low L1 miss rates (e.g., as low as 0.40–0.45% in the best configurations).

-- **Blocking Over \(K\):**
-  Dividing the \(K\) dimension into blocks of size \(BK\) allows the kernel to accumulate contributions in the fast local memory and then combine them, which reduces data traffic and improves cache efficiency.

-- **Parallel Efficiency:**
-  By partitioning the output matrix into independent blocks via MDRangePolicy, the approach exposes a moderate level of parallelism.
-However, for smaller matrices the number of blocks may limit scaling; for larger matrices, this strategy better utilizes available threads while keeping synchronization overhead low.

-- **Experimental Results:**
-  The tuned configurations, particularly the 32×32×32 block size for medium matrices and 16×16×32 for larger ones, deliver the best performance—with the highest GFLOP/s and lowest runtime—due to the optimal trade-off between loop overhead and cache reuse.
-Although the LLC miss rate can be somewhat higher for certain block configurations, the overall gain in throughput confirms that the improvements in spatial and temporal locality more than compensate for this.

 In summary, tuning the block dimensions in a cache-blocked matrix multiplication kernel can dramatically improve performance.
 By carefully choosing parameters that fit the processor’s cache hierarchy and by employing strategies (such as local buffering and MDRangePolicy-based tiling) to maximize data reuse, the performance—measured in GFLOP/s and runtime—can be significantly enhanced.
 Future work might explore dynamic tuning, further increasing the level of parallelism (e.g., using nested policies), or leveraging scratch memory for additional improvements.

----
-Below is an updated version of the **Analysis & Discussion** and **Conclusion** sections that now include references to the additional plots for each matrix size.
-Only the ending sections are modified, so you can integrate them with the rest of your report.

----

-### Analysis & Discussion

-Our experiments evaluated a cache‐blocked matrix multiplication kernel that uses a 2D MDRangePolicy to partition the global operation into tiles and leverages local buffering of each \( C \) block to improve both spatial and temporal locality.
-The results obtained across three matrix sizes (500×500×500, 1000×1000×1000, and 2000×2000×2000) and various block dimensions reveal several key insights:

-1. **Small Matrix (500×500×500):**
-   - *Runtime & GFLOP/s:*
-     The best performance is achieved with the 32×32×32 configuration (0.0592 s and 4.22 GFLOP/s), with other configurations (e.g., 8×8×8 and 16×16×16) delivering lower throughput.
-   - *Cache Behavior:*
-     L1 miss rates remain very low (around 0.40%–2.10%), indicating excellent spatial reuse in the small working set.
-LLC miss rates vary modestly (from about 11% to 31%), but overall the improved GFLOP/s at 32×32×32 suggests that the local buffering is effective.

-   *See Figures 1–3 for the 500×500×500 results.*

-2. **Medium Matrix (1000×1000×1000):**
-   - *Runtime & GFLOP/s:*
-     The 32×32×32 configuration again stands out, yielding a runtime of 0.4850 s and 4.13 GFLOP/s—significantly outperforming the 8×8×* configurations and even the 16×16×16 variant.
-   - *Cache Behavior:*
-     Although the LLC miss rate for 32×32×32 is relatively high (22.27%), the low L1 miss rate (0.45%) combined with the high throughput indicates that the data reuse in the innermost loops compensates effectively.

-   *Refer to Figures 4–6 for the 1000×1000×1000 data.*

-3. **Large Matrix (2000×2000×2000):**
-   - *Runtime & GFLOP/s:*
-     For large problem sizes, the 32×32×32 configuration provides a runtime of 4.2114 s and a GFLOP/s rate of 3.83, which is better than alternative configurations (e.g., 16×16×32 at 4.4789 s and 3.57 GFLOP/s).
-   - *Cache Behavior:*
-     Even though the LLC miss rate for the 32×32×32 configuration is somewhat high (26.66%), the overall reduction in runtime and increased throughput indicate that the working set for each tile is being effectively reused via local buffering, which minimizes redundant data transfers.

-   *Figures 7–9 present the 2000×2000×2000 results.*

-Additionally, our final strong scaling study (see Figures 10–12) shows that when using only the best-performing block configuration, the performance remains largely invariant with thread count.
-This confirms that at 8 threads (the maximum available on our system), the kernel has reached near saturation—most gains are obtained through improved cache usage rather than additional concurrency.

 ---